MatthewDaniels/humpback-up/readme.md

 This simple script is an evolution of the great work done by Rudiger Wolf ([rnwolf](https://gist.github.com/rnwolf)) as documented here: https://gist.github.com/rnwolf/533bf309bd84982c4b39d1ca7c03991f

+### READ THE ABOVE TUTORIAL FROM RUDIGER FOR BACKGROUND AND EXTRA HOW TO'S

 *These scripts are designed for use on Debian based systems - and have been tested most thoroughly in Ubuntu*

 ----------------------------------------